 But not the pill count.
 They redacted the pill count.
 Suicide is a medical record.

-In the psych ward after I swallowed all my epilepsy pills, psychiatrists interrogated me for a precipitating event:
+May 15, 1990, in the psych ward after I swallowed all my epilepsy pills, psychiatrists interrogated me for a precipitating event:

 “He could never sleep,” Greg’s Airborne buddy told me.
 “He was up making peanut butter sandwiches 3 or 4 times a night.
 He just never slept.
 That will kill a person, you know.”